 A new Samsung Galaxy S5 update has started to roll out, bringing a range of performance improvements to European handsets.

-Having started to filter out to unlocked handsets across Europe today, July 23, the latest Samsung Galaxy S5 update brings a number of small, behind the scenes tweaks which the Korean manufacturer has claimed will offered an ‘improved performance’.
+Having started to filter out to unlocked handsets across Europe today, July 23,

 An over-the-air patch, the latest S5 update comes under the moniker of firmware version XXU1ANG2 and is based on the handset’s Android 4.4.2 KitKat foundations.